Radon is an odorless, invisible, and radioactive gas that can enter through a home’s foundation.…

 A radon mitigation system is the only way to effectively reduce the radon levels in your home.
-Many homeowners, however, are concerned about the noise created by a radon mitigation system.
+However, many homeowners are concerned about the noise created by a radon mitigation system.
 So how do you get the quietest radon mitigation system possible?

 Radon mitigation systems consist of a series of pipes run from the foundation up through the house and out through the roof.
 At the top of the system is a fan that pulls the air up through the pipes and vents it out into the air above the house.
 The key to making the system work effectively is the fan, which runs constantly.
 Have you ever left a bathroom fan on and an hour later realized you can hear it.
 That noise can be annoying which may make homeowners hesitate to add another fan that will never be turned off.
 But there are a few things to look for when choosing your mitigation system to ensure you have the quietest radon mitigation system possible.